hariprasath112/gstchecker/README.md

 # gstchecker
 The details of a company is fetched using the `requests` library and parsed with `BeautifulSoup4`.
 GSTIN number — a 15 digit tax identification number is used to generate the name, address, type, etc. of the company.

-If you're running the python file run these two command to install required packages
+Run this command in the terminal to install `gstchecker` package

-    pip install requests beautifulsoup4
+    pip install gstchecker

 ## Documentation

-Include the downloaded python file in your local directory.
-To import the file use the below code.
+To import the file use the below code

     import gstchecker